Mario Tennis Fever: Development

 Mario Tennis Fever was announced in a Nintendo Direct presentation on September 12, 2025, during the introductory segment celebrating the 40th anniversary of Super Mario Bros.
 (1985).
 The reveal presented both old and new gameplay mechanics, the new story mode, and announced that the game would be released on February 12, 2026.
+A five-minute trailer for the game was uploaded on January 8, 2026, detailing the available game modes, character roster, and gameplay mechanics.
+The first color options for Joy-Con 2 controllers, "Light Purple and Light Green", launched alongside the release of Mario Tennis Fever.